 Some humidifiers need to be assembled before they can be used.
 In such cases, refer to the manual provided.
 Follow the instructions to assemble the various parts of the device.
 Usually, this involves attaching various parts to the main body.
 It is a relatively easy process.
 In some models, you can also make adjustments to certain settings such as the diameter of the mist opening.

 Before your use the humidifier, you need to clean the water reservoir.
 Detach the reservoir from the humidifier.
 You may want to refer to the manual to check if there are any products that you should not be using to clean the reservoir.
 Generally, mild soap solutions are perfectly suitable for cleaning process.

 It is essential to get rid of any residue left in the reservoir after manufacturing.
 After all, you do not want to breathe in the compounds when using the device.
 Ensure that you get rid of all soap suds.
 Dry out the reservoir completely before use.

 You should always use distilled water in the humidifier.
 Tap water can have additives and chemicals.
 They can damage the operation of the humidifier.
 However, it is more important to ensure that you are not breathing in those compounds.
 The reservoir should have a water line marked on to it.
 Do not fill up the container beyond this point.

 Some humidifiers make use of a filter.
 If this is the case, you may need to add it after filling up the water.

 - Placing Portable Humidifiers

 For portable humidifiers, the placement requires careful consideration.
 Generally, the device should be on a raised and level surface.
 It should be kept away from the walls with a distance of 12 inches at least.
-A high spot such as the top of the dresser is a good idea.

 Remember that you should never place the humidifier close to other objects such as curtains or paper.
 It should not be kept inside shelves as well.
 The device is going to produce a lot of moisture and this can damage anything that is placed close to it.